 I strongly recommend travelling with a headlamp whilst backpacking anywhere in the world – every backpacker should have a good headtorch!) – check out my post for a breakdown of the best value headlamps to take backpacking.

 Final Thoughts on World Nomads Travel Insurance

-Whether you are planning on a year-long world tour or a two-week backpacking trip to Europe, having travel insurance gives you sweet sweet peace of mind.
-You never know when a great day could head south, and honestly, there is no worse feeling than being stuck with exorbitant expenses that could of easily been avoided.
+Whether you are planning on a year-long world tour or a two-week backpacking trip to Europe, having travel insurance gives you sweet, sweet peace of mind.
+You never know when a great day could head south, and honestly, there is no worse feeling than being stuck with exorbitant expenses that could all so easily have been avoided.

-I hope your future backpacking adventures fulfill all over your travel dreams and then some.
+I hope your future backpacking adventures fulfil all over your travel dreams and then some.
 Hopefully, the day never comes when you need to use your insurance.

 That said, if and when that day arrives, going with World Nomads travel insurance will allow you to be totally ready to deal with the situation like the responsible backpacker that you are.

 What is our final score for the World Nomads Travel Insurance?
 We give it a rating of 4 out 5 stars!